mishakov7/millycohen/wp-content/plugins/genesis-blocks/readme.txt

 3. Some of the many blocks included in Genesis Blocks

 == Changelog ==

+= 1.3.0 =
+* Added: Responsive controls for the paragraph and heading core blocks.

 = 1.2.5 =
 * Added: block_categories_all filter for WordPress 5.8.